makrai/notes/xue2010-mt5-massively-multiling-text2text.md

       high~ and low-resource languages
 * over 100 languages necessitates a larger vocabulary
   * Following XLM-R (Conneau+ 2018), we increase the vocabulary size to 250,000
-  * we use SentencePiece (Kudo and Richardson, 2018; Kudo, 2018) models trained
+  * we use SentencePiece (Kudo and Richardson, 2018; Kudo, 2018) models
   * To accommodate languages with large character sets like Chinese, we use a character coverage of 0.99999 and enable SentencePiece’s “byte-fallback” feature to ensure that any string can be uniquely encoded